egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 hi link nftables_Error Error
 syntax match nftables_Error /[ \ta-zA-Z0-9_./]\{1,64}/ skipwhite
 ```
-Ok.
+OK.
 This `nftables_Error` is going to be the bane of your development cycle.
 But its real purpose is to be a lifesaver and a timesaver during
 virtual prototyping.
 If and when you goofed in your development,
 you'll know it fast and glaringly so in BOLD RED highlighting and